spmfox/apcupsd-callhome/README.md

 Be sure to have apcupsd configured before trying to run the script.
 The script can be tested by manually invoking any of the arguments, such as:
 `sudo /opt/apcupsd-callhome/apcupsd-callhome.sh -onbattery`
 That should trigger the script to send and email and Telegram message.

+Because both the Telegram message and the email are created using data from variables, it would be difficult to run the commands manually.
+It would be easier to run the script with bash debug turned on.
+If you look carefully in the output, you should see the results of your curl to the Telegram API and the result of the email send attempt.

+`sudo bash -x /opt/apcupsd-callhome/apcupsd-callhome.sh -onbattery`